zhuzhanji/NorovirusGenotyping/lab_book.md

 ## Part3.
 Documentation of scripts

+- config.py
+**Function**
+It manages all the paths used in the project.Please read it and 'new_data/readme' first.

 ## data preparation

 Original data and data produced are under 'new_data/', please refer to 'new_data/readme' for furthur knowledge.